Our Team

 President

-Andrea Graham of Laramie is a Folklife Specialist in the American Studies Program at the University of Wyoming where she conducts fieldwork statewide and produces public programs.
-She has worked for the Nevada Arts Council, the South Dakota Arts Council, and as an independent folklorist.
-Her research interests focus on rural Western communities, particularly material culture and occupational traditions.
-Andrea joined the AHW board in 2014.
+Andrea Graham of Laramie is a folklorist who recently retired from the University of Wyoming American Studies Program, where he conducted fieldwork with traditional communities and artists and produced public programs.
+She has also worked for state arts councils in Nevada and South Dakota and as a fieldworker and consultant in a number other of Western states.
+Her research interests focus on rural Western culture, particularly vernacular architecture, material culture, and occupational traditions.
+She joined the AHW board in 2014.

 Thom Tisthammer